irsbugs/monitor-modelling/README.md

 ## Updates.

 2019-10-03.
-Corrected calulations by using math.atan() function.
+Improve calulations by using math.atan() and math.hypot() functions.